cgassman/cgassman.github.io/_posts/2017-06-30-missing-data.md

 ## Step 1: determine the type of missing data - Ignorable or not ignorable missing data.

 Ignorable means missing data are expected and part of the research design or is inherent to the techniques used.
-For instance only taking survey-answers from a sample of the population and not all people, specific design of the data collection process, censored data etc. Remedies are not needed.
+For instance only taking survey-answers from a sample of the population and not all people or a specific design of the data collection process such as skipping sections if not applicable, but also censored data is a type of missing data which is ignorable.
+Ignorable means that remedies are not needed.

-Not ignorable can be grouped into two classes, known versus unknown.
-Knwon are for instance errors in data entry, creating invalid codes, disclosure restrictions.
-Unknown is more difficult to identify.
-An example is the refusal to respond to certain questions, no opinion etc. Remedies might be applicable, if the missing data are found to be random.
+Not ignorable can be grouped into two classes, known versus unknown missing data.
+Knwon are for instance errors in data entry, creating invalid codes, disclosure restrictions etc. Unknown is more difficult to identify.
+Most often it is related directly to the respondent of a survey, e.g. the refusal to respond to a certain questions, respondent has no opinion etc. In case of not ignorable missing data (in both cases, unknown as well as known) remedies might be applicable, if the missing data are found to be random, but the extent and impact of missing data has to be assessed first.

 ## Step 2: determine extent of missing data.
 - overall percentage of missing data